Claire King: Career

 In 2008, King appeared in the medical drama The Royal as Lucy Bayliss, in the episode "Slings And Arrows".
 In the same year, she appeared as a panellist on the Channel 5 topical debate show The Wright Stuff for two episodes, and on The Alan Titchmarsh Show.
 She appeared in the documentary Emmerdale 50000, which celebrated five thousand episodes of the TV programme.
 King has appeared on lunch time chat show Loose Women several times as a guest.
 She was a guest panellist in 2012 to mark 40 years of Emmerdale, and returned in August 2017 for two further guest panellist appearances.
 She has also appeared on day-time TV Show This Morning several times.
 In 2010, King appeared and starred in the BBC Three sitcom The Gemma Factor as Betsy.
 King appeared in the topical debate show The Wright Stuff on Channel 5 as a panellist for one episode.
 She later went on a UK and Ireland tour of the comedy play The Naked Truth along with Liberty X singer Michelle Heaton.
-In 2012, she appeared as a prison overnor in an episode of Hollyoaks.
+In 2012, she appeared as a prison governor in an episode of Hollyoaks.
 She had a role in the film The Wedding Video as Gina.
 She appeared in the documentary Emmerdale at 40: The Headline Makers marking 40 years of the soap opera.
 In 2013, she appeared as Geraldine Worthing in an episode of the BBC medical drama Casualty and appeared in two episodes of Daybreak.
 King has appeared in several pantomime productions, including Jack and the Beanstalk and Snow White.
 In 2014, she appeared in an episode of Pointless in a Soap-Star special edition.
 She also appeared in the Channel 5 documentary TV's Nastiest Villains, presented by actress and author Joan Collins.

 King entered the Celebrity Big Brother house on 18 August 2014 to compete in the fourteenth series, but left the show on Day 16 due to illness.
 She appeared twice on Big Brother's Bit on the Side.
 In October 2014, she appeared in an episode of Who's Doing the Dishes?.
 In November 2014, she appeared in an episode of the E4 comedy show Drifters as Cath.
 In December 2014, she joined the cast of the soap opera Coronation Street as character Erica Holroyd, a role she portrayed until 2017.
 On 24 September 2018, it was announced that King would reprise her role as Emmerdale character Kim Tate, after nearly 20 years away, for a special week of episodes from 8 October 2018.
 On 12 October 2018, it was confirmed that King would return permanently in 2019.